flow-typed/flow-typed/README.md

 is run `flow-typed install`.
 This will search the libdef repo and download all the libdefs that are relevant for your project and install them for you.
 After that, **simply check them in** and be on your way!

+## Why do I need to commit the libdefs that `flow-typed` installs for my project?

+Libdefs in flow-typed are tagged at both Flow and library version when they are installed, but libdefs themselves can improve over time.
+For example, they may have a bug or there may be an improvement to their accuracy or completeness.

+When a libdef is improved or updated in flow-*typed*, there's some chance that the change could introduce new Flow errors into your project.
+As good as it is to find new issues, **we also want to make sure that Flow-errors in your project are consistent and predictable over time**.

+So if/when you wish to upgrade a libdef that you've already checked in to your project's version control, you can do so explicitly with the `flow-typed install --overwrite` command.

 ## How Do I Contribute Library Definitions?